The Ergodic Capacity of the Multiple Access Channel Under Distributed Scheduling - Order Optimality of Linear Receivers: A Distributed Algorithm

-which completes the proof. \end{proof} We now present a corresponding lower bound. \begin{lemma} The expected sum capacity of Algorithm {\scshape Channel-Access} with ZF decoding satisfies the following lower bound.
+which completes the proof.} \end{proof} We now present a corresponding lower bound. \begin{lemma} The expected achievable ergodic sum-rate of Algorithm {\scshape TB-Channel-Access} with ZF detection satisfies the following lower bound.

-where $u_k$ is a threshold set such that $k$ users exceed it on average. \end{lemma} It is important to note that the integral in Lemma~\ref{C ZF uniform users lower} above has a finite series expansion with $r$ summands.
+where $u_k$ is a threshold, set such that the number of users that exceed it on average is $k$. \end{lemma} It is important to note that the integral in \Cref{C ZF uniform users lower} above has a finite series expansion with $r$ summands.
 This finite series has $\log(1+Pu_k)$ at the leading term, resulting in the expected scaling law.
-We describe it in Claim~\ref{claim. integral result} below, within the proof of the main result in this section - Theorem~\ref{theorem: C ZF uniform users - scaling}. \begin{proof} Following the derivations of the upper bound, we have
+We describe it in \Cref{claim. integral result} below, within the proof of the main result in this section - \Cref{theorem: C ZF uniform users - scaling}.
+The proof of \Cref{C ZF uniform users lower} is deferred to \Cref{proof:ZF_lower}. \off{ \begin{proof} Following the derivations of the upper bound, we have

 where (a) is since the norms of \emph{all users participating} are above the threshold $u_k$; (b) is since the angles in the inner sum are identically distributed and independent of $i$, hence an arbitrary $1 \leq i' \leq j$ can be used; (c) is by explicitly computing the expectation over the angle between $\bh_i$ and $\bV^{(1)}_i$, remembering that it has a density $(r-1)(1-\alpha)^{r-2}$ for $0 \leq \alpha \leq 1$.
-This completes the proof. \end{proof} The results above lead to the following scaling law, which is the main result in this section.
+This completes the proof. \end{proof} }

+The results above lead to the following scaling law, which is the main result in this section.
 It asserts that the scaling law of $r \log (P\log K)$ for the sum rate in a multi-user system can in fact \emph{be achieved distributively}, without collecting all channel states from all users and scheduling them in a centralized manner.
-In other words, the threshold based algorithm suggested selects an optimal \emph{set of users} (asymptotically in the number of users) distributively and without any cooperation.
-This is summarized in the next theorem. \begin{theorem} The expected sum capacity of Algorithm {\scshape Channel-Access} with ZF decoding scales as $\Theta(r \log(P \log K))$ for large enough number of users $K$. \end{theorem} \begin{proof} By Lemma~\ref{C ZF uniform users upper},
+In other words, the {\scshape TB-Channel-Access} algorithm suggested selects an optimal \emph{set of users} (asymptotically in the number of users) distributively and without any cooperation.
+This is summarized in the next theorem. \begin{theorem} The expected achievable ergodic sum-rate of Algorithm {\scshape TB-Channel-Access} with ZF detection scales as $\Theta(r \log(P \log K))$ for large enough number of users $K$. \end{theorem} \begin{proof} By \Cref{C ZF uniform users upper},